 If you’re not a beach bum, don’t worry, you’ll have a lot of other things to do.
-Start off with the famous Ernest Hemingway Museum, explore the Fort Jefferson, or try a local treat – Key Lime Pie.
+Start off with the famous Ernest Hemingway Museum, explore Fort Jefferson, or try a local treat – Key Lime Pie.

 Do I need a license for my Florida fishing trip?

 If you’re fishing on a registered Florida saltwater fishing charter or from a licensed pier, you don’t need a license.
-If you’re a Florida resident who is fishing from the shoreline for the saltwater species, you can get a free shoreline fishing license.
+Florida residents fishing from the shoreline for the saltwater species can get a free shoreline fishing license.
 In other cases, you’ll need to get a freshwater or saltwater fishing license to explore Florida fishing spots.

 You can buy a Florida license online or over the phone at +1 (888) 347-4356.
-Offline, you can get them at any registered retailer including Walmart and bait and tackle shops, but check out our detailed guide for more information.
+Offline, you can get them at any registered retailer including Walmart and bait and tackle shops.
+For more info, check out our detailed guide.

-Florida Fishing Spots: An Endless List of Opportunities
+Florida Fishing Spots: Endless Fishing Opportunities for You

-Whether it’s the Florida Keys, Miami, Destin, or Daytona Beach, there are plenty of fishing spots in Florida to catch lots of fish and create lasting memories.
+Whichever Florida fishing spots you choose, you can’t get it wrong.
 With so many charter options to choose from, you can tailor your trip to your preferences.
-That is a failsafe way to enjoy one of the greatest fishing states in the world.
+That is a failsafe way to enjoy one of the greatest fishing destinations in the world.

-Rods, reels, and tackle are usually included in the price and you’ll likely have a cooler on board so you can bring your favorite snacks and drinks for the ride.
+Rods, reels, and tackle are usually included in the charter price.
+You’ll likely have a cooler on board so you can bring your favorite snacks and drinks for the ride.
 Just remember to pack some sunscreen, a lucky hat, and polarized sunglasses, and you’re good to go.

 Pick your next Florida fishing spot and get ready for an unforgettable adventure in the Sunshine State!